Why are medical malpractice cases so strict?

 Is a doctor or hospital always responsible for a patient’s injury?

 A hospital, doctor or other health care professional is not liable for all the harms a patient might suffer.
 They are only legally responsible for harm or injuries that resulted from their deviating from the quality of care that a competent doctor would normally provide in similar situations, and which resulted in harm or injury for the patient.

-The court will, in nearly every case, call upon an expert witness.
-This witness must be educated, trained, or have more or equal experience than the at-fault party in the matter being argued to be able to give a reliable opinion.
-There are also guidelines for expert witnesses that are expected by the court to be met before the proceedings can move forward.
-Before the actual trial, the expert witness will give his testimony to the trial court judge without the jury present.
-The judge will then decide if his testimony is worthy of being presented to the jury.
+Florida has certain guidelines for expert witnesses that are expected by the court to be met before the proceedings can move forward.
+Before the actual trial, the expert witness will give their testimony to the trial court judge without the jury present.
+The judge will then decide if their testimony is worthy of being presented to the jury.

-Depending on the damage received, you may be entitled to a certain amount of compensation; however, this compensation is limited (usually termed, capped) to a certain amount which varies from state to state.
+Depending on the damage incurred, you may be entitled to a certain amount of compensation.
+However, this compensation is limited (usually termed capped) to a certain amount which varies from state to state.
 There are a few different types of damages you can seek due to medical malpractice.
 (For more details on the subject, see in depth Medical Malpractice damages).

 Regardless of the damages caused, Florida has a limit of $500,000 in compensation for medical malpractice suits against a healthcare provider, and a surprising $750,000 against non-medical practitioners.
 (For more information on Florida medical malpractice laws, see §766 of the Florida Statutes).

 Though it is growing harder to win a medical malpractice case due to increasingly stricter requirements, it is possible and does happen.
 You may have some leverage that you’re not even aware of that could be crucial to winning your case, so it’s important for you to talk to an attorney as soon as possible.

 Florida Statutes of Limitations on Med Mal Cases